Royal Highland Centre

 The Royal Highland Centre (RHC), also called the Royal Highland Agricultural Exhibition Hall, originally the Royal Highland Showground or the Ingliston Showground, is an exhibition centre and showground located at Ingliston in the western outskirts of Edinburgh, Scotland, adjacent to Edinburgh Airport and the A8.
 The RHC now welcomes over 1 million visitors annually to a wide range of events.
 The largest event is the Royal Highland Show, which attracts over 200,000 visitors each year.

 History

 The Royal Highland and Agricultural Society of Scotland (RHASS) purchased the land in 1958 for £55,000, and after 2 years of infrastructure work including a new roadway and improved electrical supplies, the 300 acre site was formally opened in 1960.
 During the 1970s and 1980s, more facilitates were built, including the Highland Hall and Countryside Area.

+In 1986, the boxing events for the 1986 Commonwealth Games were held at the Showground Pavilion (also called the Exhibition Hall) at the time.
+For the Games, scaffolding seats were brought in to expand the capacity to 7,000.

-The future of the Royal Highland Centre was threatened by the proposed expansion of Edinburgh Airport in 2006 under a UK government white paper, which foresees the need for the Royal Highland Centre site to be used for airport use by 2013.
+In 2006, the future of the Royal Highland Centre was threatened by the proposed expansion of Edinburgh Airport under a UK government white paper, which foresees the need for the Royal Highland Centre site to be used for airport use by 2013.
 By 2008 the plans were killed off, leaving the Royal Highland Centre where it is.
 This resulted in RHASS deciding to spend £75million upgrade of the site and refurbishment, with work starting just after the 2010 Royal Highland Show.